Bugholes! What to do? Well – it depends on you; what do...

-Using precast concrete base slabs for site furnishings is much less expensive and allow for quick placement and site clean up.
+Using precast concrete base slabs for site furnishings is much less expensive and allows for quick placement and site clean-up.

-Once the site is prepared – hole dug and gravel placed and leveled – dropping a precast concrete base slab into place takes literally minutes.
+Once the site is prepared – a hole dug and gravel placed and levelled – dropping a precast concrete base slab into place takes literally minutes.
 The premade slabs are stored at the plant until the site is ready.

 Site furnishings – picnic tables, park benches and games tables such as ping pong tables and foosball tables can also be pre-assembled and mounted to the precast concrete slabs prior to delivery.
 This allows our clients to minimize site work – installation labour can be minimized, and sometimes eliminated entirely.